mudge/jquery_example/README.markdown

     });

 The plugin also supports the jQuery Metadata plugin which allows you to specify metadata in elements themselves.
-You can specify the example text and hide_label options like so:
+You can specify the example text and any options like so:

     <input id="m1" class="{example: 'An example', className: 'abc' }" />